rburns/photolog/README.md

 `exif-props` a list of exif properites to include in the output metadata

-the default properties are _CreateDate, ExposureTime, ScaleFactor35efl, FocalLength, LensType, Aperture, ISO, Model, ImageWidth, and ImageHeight_
+the default properties are _CreateDate, ExposureTime, ScaleFactor35efl, FocalLength, LensType, Aperture, ISO, Model, GPSPosition, GPSAltitude, ImageWidth, and ImageHeight_.
+Prop names are those used by exiftool.

 `breakpoints` the breakpoints for resized images